-The Planning and Development Regulations 2001 (as amended) includes planning exemptions for renewable energy technologies below certain thresholds and in different site contexts (e.g. commercial and residential).
-For renewable energy developments outside of these exemptions planning permission is required and the Planning Authority will assess such development proposals on a case by case basis, having regard to current Government policy and Ministerial Guidelines, the Clare Renewable Energy Strategy (Appendix 5), the Clare Wind Energy Strategy (Appendix 6), the relevant Development Plan Objectives, site specific circumstances, the content of the submissions and observation received and other planning and environmental considerations.
+The Planning and Development Regulations 2001 (as amended) includes planning exemptions for renewable energy technologies below certain thresholds and in different site contexts, for example commercial and residential.
+For renewable energy developments outside of these exemptions planning permission is required and the Planning Authority will assess such development proposals on a case by case basis, having regard to current Government policy and Ministerial Guidelines, the Clare Renewable Energy Strategy (Appendix 5), the Clare Wind Energy Strategy (Appendix 6), the relevant Objectives contained in this Plan, site specific circumstances, the content of the submissions and observation received and other planning and environmental considerations.